 Clean and Depersonalize

-Various window treatments have been suggested.
-Since this is an attic, privacy isn’t an issue, and the window is right up against the edge of the ceiling— I would just leave it as is.
+Various window treatments have been suggested by other home stagers.
+Since this is an attic, privacy isn’t an issue.
+Plus the window is right up against the edge of the ceiling making installation difficult— I would just leave it as is.

 Find more home staging advice for bathrooms, attics and every other space in a home in the Staging Diva Ultimate Design Guide: Home Staging Tips, Tricks and Floor Plans.
 This downloadable guide is helpful to anyone looking for help with design principals and home staging ideas.
 When you place your order, you’ll receive the book right in your email inbox right away.

 Wondering if you have natural home staging talent?
 Take my FREE QUIZ here.